 GRUYERE PIE DOUGH

-- Mix the flour, sugar and salt in a mixing bowl with high sides.
+- Whisk the flour, sugar and salt in a mixing bowl.

 - Cut the cold butter cubes into the dry ingredients using a food processor, pastry blender or the butter knife method.
 Stop mixing when the texture of the flour changes from silky to mealy and has pea sized granules.
 Don’t worry if a few larger chunks of butter remain.